Mak2006/python-rest-app-cont/README.md

 # Aim of the application
 **Demo of a python based REST api microservices based applciation.**
 The application adds two numbers and returns the result.
-The UI is intended as the first microservice and the backend as the second one.
+The UI is later intended to be the first microservice and the backend as the second one.

+##Requirements
+Creat a Python client server applicaton that takes in two numbers and returns the result.

+## Assumptions made
+1. On Requirements -
+	1. The API will be callable by both curl and UI.
+	1. The API will accept only default application/x-www-form-urlencoded method.
+	1. The input data requires to be checked for null, wrong values
+	1. Proper error will be shown for 4xx,5xx
+	1. The UI will not retain the values after it computes the addition.
+	1. The API will show proper message if improper data is supplied.
+	1. Basic error handling and logging is required.
+1. Architecture -
+	1. Single app, no load balancing and production level features like security.
+	2. No authentication, authorization is required.
+	2. No CI/CD, containerization is required
+	1. The app is not required to be packaged.

 ## Stages of the application dev and SDLC - overall follow a **TDD** and agile approach
 1. Stage 1 - Create a monolith and implement the fuctionality.
 2. Stage 2 - Dissect the application into two microservices, add swagger documentation for REST API.